tosione/Comic-Book-Maker/README.md

 ### Actions and shortcut keys

+General:

 * Go button (Enter): start conversion.
-* Exit button (Esc): closes program.
+* Exit button (Esc): close program.
-* Refresh files (F5): checks input files and updates output names.
+* Refresh files (F5): check input files and updates output names.

+On *DataGrid*:

-* F2 (on *DataGrid*): enter edit mode of the output name for the selected row.
+* F2: enter edit mode of the output name for the selected row.
 Clicking on the output names of *DataGrid* has the same effect.
+* Space: check/uncheck selected rows.
+* Del: delete selected rows.
+* Ctrl + A: select all rows.

 ## Conversion details